-- 1) Research Question/Paper topic is due Sunday, Sept 19 at 11:59pm.
-(10 points) Additional details will be provided on Canvas. - 2) Project proposal outlining the topic of the research project is due Sunday, Oct 10 at 11:59pm.
+1) Research Question/Paper topic is due Sunday, May 15 at 11:59pm.
+(10 points) Additional details will be provided on Canvas.

+Project proposal outlining the topic of the research project is due Sunday, May 29 at 11:59pm.
 (25 points) This proposal should describe the topic, including why the topic is important, and should identify some of the key questions or issues the student's projects will explore.
-Additional details will be provided in Canvas. - 3) 250-word abstract and annotated bibliography: Includes 10 carefully selected references from scholarly literature, with summaries/annotations for each as detailed in the rubric provided on E-learning.
-Due Sunday, Oct 31 (50 points).
-Additional details will be provided in E-learning. - 4) A draft of your final paper may be optionally submitted for feedback on Sunday, Nov 28 at 11:59pm.
-While this is ungraded, you will have an opportunity to receive feedback and suggestions from your TA's on your paper draft.
-You may submit a partial draft if your paper is not yet finished. - 5) Final paper due Wednesday, Dec 8 at 11:59pm.
-(75 points).
-The paper will be 5 pages double spaced, excluding bibliography.
 Additional details will be provided in Canvas.

+3) 250-word abstract and annotated bibliography: Includes 10 carefully selected references from scholarly literature, with summaries/annotations for each as detailed in the rubric provided on E-learning.
+Due Sunday, June 05 at 11:59pm (50 points).
+Additional details will be provided in E- learning.

+4) Final VoiceThread presentation is due Friday, June 10 at 11:59pm.
+(60 points).
+The final presentation should delve into your research question more deeply and be based on scholarly literature.
+You will include two discussion questions that you pose at the end of your presentation to facilitate discussion in your group.
+Additional details are provided in Canvas.

+5) Discussion comments are due Wednesday, June 15 at 11:59pm (15 points).
+You will respond to discussion questions posed by at least 3 of your group members to contribute to discussions of their research.